igvteam/spacewalk/README.md

 # Spacewalk

+### Introduction

-Spacewalk provides interactive 3D visualization of super-resolution microscopy data, with integrated genomic analysis via the genomics browser [igv.js](https://github.com/igvteam/igv.js) and the Hi-C map viewer [juicebox.js](https://github.com/igvteam/juicebox.js).
-Spacewalk is hosted at [Aiden Lab](https://aidenlab.org/) here [Spacewalk](https://aidenlab.org/spacewalk/).
+Spacewalk is an interactive 3D visualization app designed specificaly for super-resolution microscopy data.
+Spacwewalk supports genomic analysis with integration of the IGV genomics browser [igv.js](https://github.com/igvteam/igv.js) and the Juicebox Hi-C map viewer [juicebox.js](https://github.com/igvteam/juicebox.js).

+The Spacewalk app is hosted at [Aiden Lab](https://aidenlab.org/) here: [Spacewalk](https://aidenlab.org/spacewalk/).

-To install your own version of Spacewalk follow these steps:
+If you are a developer and want to install your own version of Spacewalk follow these steps:

 ### Requirements
 - Node >= v20.8.0